Skip to content

 $ bl record stop -o evidence.zip

 Most browser tools tell an agent what the page looks like. browserlane also tells it what happened — assertions with exit codes, structured diffs, and recordings that carry console and network context.
-Failures become evidence to read, not behavior to guess at.
+A failing run becomes evidence to read, not behavior to guess at.
+It all stays on your machine.

 Assertions · real exit codes